 As an independent school, The Maynard's relationship with its parents is based on a contract.
-The school undertakes to provide the pattern and standard of education specified in its Prospectus, its Terms and Conditions document and on its website, in efficient, safe and well-regulated conditions, while the parent undertakes to abide by all the terms in respect of fees, notice of withdrawal, ensuring the student's full and punctual attendance etc. The Application Form signed by parents seeking admission for their daughter becomes the basis of an official contract (the Terms and Conditions Document) with the school when an offered place is accepted.
+The school undertakes to provide the pattern and standard of education specified in its Prospectus, its Terms and Conditions document and on its website, in efficient, safe and well-regulated conditions, while the parent undertakes to abide by all the terms in respect of fees, notice of withdrawal, ensuring the student's full and punctual attendance etc. The Acceptance Form signed by parents becomes the basis of an official contract (the Terms and Conditions Document) with the school when an offered place is accepted.
 This contract terminates at the end of the student's Upper Sixth year.